Hiring Federal Work-Study Students

 The Federal Work-Study Project Agreement details the duties and responsibilities of the agency participating in the Federal Work-Study Program.
 Federal funds provide 75% of their students’ wages while the participating agency, or the Feinstein Institute in selected cases, provides the remaining 25%.
 To simplify this requirement, Providence College pays the student in full and bills the agency at the end of the fall, spring, and summer employment periods for the 25% portion earned.
 During the summer employment period, the agency will be billed for the 25% portion plus FICA as required by law.

 Employers should be aware that student hourly pay rates are based upon minimum wage, skill level, and practical experience.
 It is the responsibility of the supervisor to determine their student employee pay rates.
-The pay rates must fit within the job title category pay range according to wage scale.
+The pay rates must fit within the job title category pay range according to wage scale (coming soon).

 Web-time Entry by CyberFriar